The Fornax3D project: discovery of ancient massive merger events in the Fornax cluster galaxies NGC 1380 and NGC 1427: Effects of cluster environment

 Instead of $M_{*,\mathrm{Ex1}}$ and $M_{*,\mathrm{ExSitu}}$, we can quantify a merger by the secondary progenitor mass defined as the maximum of the stellar mass it has ever reached before the merger ended \citep{Rodriguez2016}.
-We use $M_{*,\mathrm{Sat1}}$ to indicate the stellar mass of the most massive secondary progenitor a galaxy has ever accreted, and $M_{*,\mathrm{allSat}}$ to indicate the sum of all the secondary progenitors more massive than $1\%$ stellar mass of the current galaxy. $M_{*,\mathrm{Ex1}}$ is highly correlated and larger than $M_{*,\mathrm{Sat1}}$ by a factor of $\sim30\%$ for all the central galaxies and for all the satellite galaxies that are not strongly stripped\footnote{A merger could last for 1-2 Gyr, there are continuously star formation and disruption during the merger.
+We use $M_{*,\mathrm{Sat1}}$ to indicate the stellar mass of the most massive secondary progenitor a galaxy has ever accreted, and $M_{*,\mathrm{allSat}}$ to indicate the sum of all the secondary progenitors more massive than $1\%$ stellar mass of the current galaxy. $M_{*,\mathrm{Ex1}}$ is highly correlated and larger than $M_{*,\mathrm{Sat1}}$ by a factor of $\sim30\%$ for all the central galaxies and for all the satellite galaxies that are not strongly stripped\footnote{A merger could last for 1-2 Gyr during which star formation and disruption can continue.
 Thus stars accreted from the secondary progenitor are more than it has had at any moment.}.
-On the other hand, for the strongly stripped galaxies, $M_{*,\mathrm{Ex1}}$ calculated from the current galaxy are much smaller than the original accreted stellar mass, and also smaller than $M_{*,\mathrm{Sat1}}$.
+On the other hand, for the strongly stripped galaxies, $M_{*,\mathrm{Ex1}}$ calculated from the current galaxy are significantly smaller than the original accreted stellar mass, and also smaller than $M_{*,\mathrm{Sat1}}$.
 In Figure~\ref{fig:msat1}, we show the correlations by using $M_{*,\rm allSat}$ and $M_{*, \rm Sat1}$ instead of $M_{*,\mathrm{ExSitu}}$ and $M_{*,\mathrm{Ex1}}$.
-The strongly stripped galaxies, which locate below the $-1\sigma$ curves in Figure~\ref{fig:mex_strip}, move upward, and tend to follow the relations in Figure~\ref{fig:msat1}.
-Some of the strongly stripped galaxies become outliers above the $+1\sigma$ curves.
+The strongly stripped galaxies, which were located below the $-1\sigma$ curves in Figure~\ref{fig:mex_strip}, move upward, and tend to follow the relations in Figure~\ref{fig:msat1}.
+Some of the strongly stripped galaxies become outliers above the upper '$+1\sigma$' curves.